Arbeit macht frei

-Arbeit macht frei (/de/) is a German phrase translated as "Work makes one free" or, more idiomatically, "Work sets you free" or "Work liberates".
+Arbeit macht frei (/de/) is a German phrase translated as "Work makes [one] free" or, more idiomatically, "Work sets you free" or "Work liberates".

 The phrase originates from the title of an 1873 novel by Lorenz Diefenbach and alludes to John 8:31–32.
 Following the Nazi Party's rise to power in 1933, the phrase became a slogan used in programs implemented to combat mass unemployment in Germany.

-Post World War II, it is primarily known for its use above the entrance of Auschwitz and other Nazi concentration camps.
-Because prisoners performed forced labor under horrific conditions, the phrase has come to be understood as meaning that the only way for prisoners to gain a sort of freedom was to work until they died.
+It is primarily known for its use above the entrance of Auschwitz and other Nazi concentration camps.
+Because prisoners performed forced labor under horrific conditions, the word "free" took on a double meaning: the only way for prisoners to gain a sort of freedom was to work until they died.

 Origin

 The expression comes from the title of an 1873 novel by the German philologist Lorenz Diefenbach, Arbeit macht frei: Erzählung von Lorenz Diefenbach, in which gamblers and fraudsters find the path to virtue through labour.
 "The truth will set you free" (Vēritās līberābit vōs) is a statement of Jesus found in John 8:32—"And ye shall know the truth and the truth shall make you free" (KJV).

 The phrase was also used in French (le travail rend libre!) by Auguste Forel, a Swiss entomologist, neuroanatomist and psychiatrist, in his Fourmis de la Suisse (Ants of Switzerland) (1920).
 In 1922, the Deutsche Schulverein of Vienna, an ethnic nationalist "protective" organization of Germans within Austria, printed membership stamps with the phrase Arbeit macht frei.

 The phrase is also evocative of the medieval German principle of Stadtluft macht frei ("urban air makes you free"), according to which serfs were liberated after being a city resident for one year and one day.